Angina refers to classic cardiac pain that is felt when there is a reduction in blood supply to the heart.

 All patients should be offered a short-acting nitrate PRN (e.g. sublingual GTN) to relieve episodes of angina.

 A short-acting nitrate, such as sublingual Glyceryl trinitrate (GTN), should be given to patients to relieve episodes of angina.
 It works by causing vascular smooth muscle relaxation, which improves coronary blood flow.
 Major side-effects include headache and dizziness due to low blood pressure.
 Patients should be advised to spray 1 to 2 doses under the tongue for an attack of angina.
-If they pain has not subsided in 5 minutes they should repeat the dose.
+If pain has not subsided in 5 minutes they should repeat the dose.
 If the pain is ongoing after 10 minutes they should call for an ambulance.

 Patients should be offered either a beta-blocker or calcium channel blocker as a first-line treatment.
-These drugs work by decreasing the oxygen demand of the heart muscle.
+These drugs work by decreasing oxygen demand of the heart muscle.
 If symptoms are ongoing despite maximal dose the agents can be used in combination.
 Amlodipine is commonly used, which is a dihydropyridine calcium channel blocker.

 Non-dihydropyridine calcium channel blockers, such as verapamil or diltiazem, are contraindicated with beta-blockers due to the risk of atrioventricular block (i.e. heart block).
 Occasionally they may be used in angina treatment as monotherapy.
 They should be avoided in heart failure.